Sacks for Cierra

 “She is always happy to see me,” Kony says.
 “For all we have been through, I haven’t seen her cry about it or complain one time.
 She’s incredible.”

 Kony and Cierra grew up with their mother, Nettie Jones, in a rough area of St. Louis.
 When Kony headed down a troublesome path during middle school, his dad, Willie Ealy, moved the family to southeast Missouri.

 Kony was a football and basketball star at New Madrid County Central High School.
-Sierra took the bus every day to a nearby special education school.
+Cierra took the bus every day to a nearby special education school.
 While at home, Kony helped with her communication and social skills around friends and family.

 Eventually, Kony chose Mizzou over schools including Nebraska and Arkansas.
 The separation was hard on Cierra at first.
 But she enjoys road trips and crowds, so Tiger games provide a new kind of excitement.
-Her “little” brother, who dedicates everything he does to Sierra, supplies the gridiron highlights.
+Her “little” brother, who dedicates everything he does to Cierra, supplies the gridiron highlights.